Canada should have a zero-emission vehicle strategy, says Ontario GM dealer | CBC News

 Among the 40 business and organizations who signed the letter is a General Motors dealership in Guelph, Ont. — Barry Cullen Chevrolet Cadillac, the only car dealership on the list of businesses.

-In a press release, Mark Cullen, the dealership's general manager, urged McKenna to not be "swayed by a U.S. attempt to slash pollution standards in cars and trucks."
+Mark Cullen, the dealership's general manager, urged McKenna to not be "swayed by a U.S. attempt to slash pollution standards in cars and trucks," said in a release.

 "Auto parts manufacturers in the U.S. have pointed out that having stronger standards actually creates jobs, as well as ensuring a competitive advantage in an international market moving to cleaner, more efficient vehicles," Cullen said.

-Another organization who signed the letter is Emerge Guelph, a non profit organization helping residents make their homes energy-efficient.
+Another organization that signed the letter is Emerge Guelph, a non profit organization helping residents make their homes energy-efficient in Guelph, Ont.

 "Currently the regulation is strong because it reduces pollution with every model year up till 2025," said Evan Ferrari, the executive director of the organization.